 |TOM STONE TV INTERVIEW (click)

-A graduate of Harvard University with a degree in Computer Science, he worked in Silicon Valley for a number of years
+of Harvard University with a degree in Computer Science, he worked in Silicon Valley for a number of years in investment banking

 |CLICK ON PHOTOS TO ENLARGE

-own estimates, there are five to eight homeless persons for every available shelter bed.
-The lack of shelter availability
+to the city's own estimates, there are five to eight homeless persons for every available shelter bed.
+The lack of shelter

-in Los Angeles is exacerbated by the high percentage of shelters which charge fees.
-Nationally about 1.7 million children
+availability in Los Angeles is exacerbated by the high percentage of shelters which charge fees.
+Nationally about 1.7 million

-and teens are homeless...and the numbers are growing.
-The numbers of homeless families has totally outstripped all available
+children and teens are homeless...and the numbers are growing.
+The numbers of homeless families has totally outstripped all

 "The homeless are indeed the